 But in general, injured persons often receive higher compensation in less time in pre-trial settlements than is typical for cases that go to trial.
 This is especially true when considering that the injured party does not always win at trial - going to court carries the risk of losing the case and receiving no compensation at all.

 In a typical personal injury case, both parties to the accident would prefer to avoid the uncertainty of a trial.
+Trials can be lengthy.
+They can be costly.
+They can stall the recovery process for victims and force them to prolong returning to life-as-usual.
+But those same inconveniences extend to the defendant as well.

 When both sides of a case are good at sizing up its value, it may only require a little bit of negotiation to arrive at an amount that is both reasonable and mutually agreeable, so a good injury attorney whose interests are aligned with the client’s interests will always try to negotiate a reasonable settlement first.